 Heavenly Father, we worship and adore you.
 We thank you for the generous gifts you have bestowed on us your servants.
 You have poured out your love on St. Bernadette Parish for over 70 years and we in return offer the service of our time, talent and treasure.

-Lord Jesus, we seek to renew and beautify our church, a sanctuary for those who seek comfort, guidance and truth.
+Lord Jesus, we seek to maintain our church, a sanctuary for those who seek comfort, guidance and truth.
 May this place of worship be a safe and holy refuge for those who seek You and your loving embrace.

 Holy Spirit pour out your fire upon us as we work together to accomplish these goals you have set before us.
 Give us strength, courage and clear vision as we use our gifts to serve You.

 We ask all this through the intercession of our Patronesses, Mary, our Mother, St. Bernadette and St. Kateri.
 Amen.

 Demolition Complete, Painting begun!

 The magnificent 12

 A very special thank you to everyone who assisted, we could not have done it without you!

 St. Bernadette’s capital campaign was a significant effort of both time and treasure.
 Thank you to all who contributed and for creating this legacy that will serve future generations of Catholics.
 The improvements made to our accessibility and liturgical needs will serve the St. Bernadette community for another 50 years.
 In the meantime, we ask that you prayerfully consider a donation to or continuing your donation to our Facility Maintenance Fund, which has been established to support continuing campus maintenance and improvements, as well as the repayment of the bridge loan we received early in our capital campaign.
 (At present, the parish’s maintenance budget requires us to defer recommended maintenance.)